Halifax Pilots

 Navigational Challenges

 The Port has 74 berths and 13 numbered anchorages in Halifax Harbour and Bedford Basin.
-The Narrows connect Halifax Harbour to Bedford Basin and is situated between two bridges.
+The Narrows connects Halifax Harbour to Bedford Basin and is situated between the two bridges.
 In the Narrows, there are 0.13 nautical miles (NM) / 276 meters between the 10-metre contours, and 0.095 NM / 175 m between the 15-m contours.

 Protective rock berms surround the north abutment of the Macdonald bridge and the two NE abutments of the MacKay Bridge.
 Air Gap refers to the distance from the surface of the water to the lowest point of the base of the bridge in the Navigation Span.
-Halifax pilots operate with a minimum 1.35m clearance in good visibility, and 1.55m in poor visibility.
+Halifax pilots operate with a minimum 1.35 m clearance in good visibility, and 1.55 m in poor visibility.
 This applies to passing commercial and recreational vessels.

 The sheer size of the ships moving under pilotage imposes limitations on where they can safely transit, berth and anchor.
 These vessels share the waterway with a lot of other users including small pleasure craft, small fishing craft and tour boat operators.
 There are five yacht clubs, a shipyard and Halifax Metro Transit operates a commuter passenger ferry service that criss-crosses the inner harbour.
 The Halifax pilots work collaboratively with the users through committees and face-to-face interactions e.g. Halifax International Boat Show, to ensure good communication and safety in using/sharing the waterway.